-- Develop, test, and evaluate interventions that target a range or combination of levels of social organization (i.e., individual, dyad, family, network, community, institution, and society) and that examine how these levels interact to affect HIV risk and protective behavior and HIV transmission in different cultural contexts. - Support research to increase the effectiveness, as strategies of HIV prevention, of interventions already used in service delivery systems for high-risk populations, such as family planning interventions; drug and alcohol abuse prevention; and treatments for STIs, drug and alcohol abuse, and mental disorder.
+Develop, test, and evaluate interventions that target a range or combination of levels of social organization (i.e., individual, dyad, family, network, community, institution, and society) and that examine how these levels interact to affect HIV risk and protective behavior and HIV transmission in different cultural contexts.

-- Conduct studies to identify key components of efficacious interventions to facilitate transfer, adaptation, and application of them. - Support research in the United States and abroad to improve the transfer of effective HIV interventions among communities, particularly research on the adoption and adaptation of efficacious HIV interventions by communities (including studies of diffusion processes and the exchange of knowledge between service providers and researchers); this research includes study of the maintenance of effective interventions and assessment of the generalizability of interventions with diverse populations. - Evaluate novel interventions identified as high priority by HIV community planning groups and other service providers. - Support research on the long-term impact of HIV prevention interventions on individuals and communities (i.e., 5 or more years postintervention). - Develop and test the efficacy of adaptive preventive interventions, in which different dosages of certain prevention components are assigned to different individuals, or within individuals across time, with dosage varying in response to the intervention needs of the individuals.
+- Support research to increase the effectiveness, as strategies of HIV prevention, of interventions already used in service delivery systems for high-risk populations, such as family planning interventions; drug and alcohol abuse prevention; and treatments for STIs, HIV (e.g., antiretroviral therapy [ART] for preexposure prophylaxis), drug and alcohol abuse, and mental disorders. - Conduct studies to identify key components of efficacious interventions to facilitate transfer, adaptation, and application of them. - Support research in the United States and abroad to improve the transfer of effective HIV interventions among communities, particularly research on the adoption and adaptation of efficacious HIV interventions by communities (including studies of diffusion processes and the exchange of knowledge between service providers and researchers); this research includes study of the maintenance of effective interventions and assessment of the generalizability of interventions with diverse populations. - Evaluate novel interventions identified as high priority by HIV community planning groups and other service providers. - Support research on the long-term impact of HIV prevention interventions on individuals and communities (i.e., 5 or more years postintervention). - Develop and test the efficacy of adaptive preventive interventions, in which different dosages of certain prevention components are assigned to different individuals, or within individuals, across time, with dosage varying in response to the intervention needs of the individuals. - Support research on broadened testing programs and early (or immediate) use of ART for those with HIV infection to determine impacts on HIV transmission.